 This tour is approximately 15 miles.

-Begin at Chamber Office and head north on Highway 51 about 1/4 of a mile and turn right onto Country Club Rd.
+Begin at the Visitors Center and head north on Highway 51 about 1/4 of a mile and turn right onto Country Club Rd.
 (By Century 21)

 Wooded residential section.
 Keep right on COUNTRY CLUB Road past BRINKLAND.